 The nuclear-weapon states (NWS) are the five states—China, France, Russia, United Kingdom, and the United States—officially recognized as possessing nuclear weapons by the NPT.
-Although the treaty legitimizes these states’ nuclear arsenals, it also establishes that they are not supposed to build and maintain such weapons in perpetuity.
-Article VI of the treaty holds that each state-party is to “pursue negotiations in good faith on effective measures relating to cessation of the nuclear arms race at an early date and to nuclear disarmament.”
-In 2000, the five NWS committed themselves to an “unequivocal undertaking…to accomplish the total elimination of their nuclear arsenals.”
-But for now, the five continue to retain the bulk of their nuclear forces.
+The treaty legitimizes these states’ nuclear arsenals, but establishes they are not supposed to build and maintain such weapons in perpetuity.
+In 2000, the NWS committed themselves to an “unequivocal undertaking…to accomplish the total elimination of their nuclear arsenals.”
 Because of the secretive nature with which most governments treat information about their nuclear arsenals, most of the figures below are best estimates of each nuclear-weapon state’s nuclear holdings, including both strategic warheads and lower-yield devices referred to as tactical weapons.
-Russia and the United States also retain thousands of retired warheads planned for dismantlement, not included here.

-United Kingdom: About 120 strategic warheads, of which no more than 40 are deployed at sea at any given time.
-The total stockpile is up to 225 weapons.
+- About 120 strategic warheads, of which no more than 40 are deployed at sea on a nuclear ballistic missile submarine at any given time.
+The United Kingdom possesses a total of four ballistic missile submarines.

 Non-NPT Nuclear Weapons Possessors:

 - India, Israel, and Pakistan never joined the NPT and are known to possess nuclear weapons.